Futurum Research 2025

 As AI-capable PCs are an evolution of pre-AI PCs, all previous use cases for PCs still apply.
 However, new use cases have already begun and will continue to emerge.

-• Moving AI Processing from the Cloud to Devices.
-As large language models and arge mixed models (multimodal AI) become more efficient, they are able to move from the cloud to devices.
-For instance, many of the large language models trained in the cloud a year ago can now be trained directly on-device today.
-This means that, as that trend continues, organizations will be able to train and test many of their models securely, onsite and at a fraction of the cost they would have otherwise incurred, directly on PCs.
+• Moving some AI Processing from the Cloud to Devices to expand the reach of AI beyond the data center.
+As large language models and large mixed models (multimodal AI) become more efficient, and AI PC systems become more capable, AI PCs will accelerate the expansion of AI workloads from the cloud to AI-enabled devices.
+Many of the large language models trained in the cloud a year ago can already be trained directly on-device today.
+As that trend continues, organizations will increasingly be able to train, test and fine-tune many of these models securely, onsite and at a fraction of the cost they would have otherwise incurred.
+Additionally, AI PCs allow pre-trained models to be quickly and securely customized by organizations locally rather than in the cloud.

 • Agentic AI in the PC.
-As agentic AI begins to transform the way users interface with apps and software, AI-capable PCs will be uniquely positioned to deliver agentic-AI forward experiences for users, most of which are expected to save them time and significantly increase their productivity.
-Examples of this range from drafting emails responses and managing calendars in seconds to reducing the time it takes to design a presentation or a report from hours to minutes.
+As agentic AI begins to transform the way users interface with apps and software, AI-capable PCs will be uniquely positioned to deliver secure, local, highly individualized on-device agentic-AI experiences to users concurrent with more general-use cloud-based agentic AI experiences, Use case examples range from AI agents drafting email responses, managing calendars and performing complex searches in seconds to reducing the time it takes to design a presentation, report or proposal from hours to minutes.

 • All Day & Multi-Day Battery Life.
 PCs capable of delivering all-day and multi-day battery life even in thin-lightweight form factors will also transform the way users work and play with their PCs, not only in hybrid and remote work scenarios but at the office as well, with notebook PCs becoming far easier to carry around between meetings.